aaronbloomfield/ccc/hws/ethprivate/index.md

 There are two things to check to ensure that this worked correctly:

-- It should say "Successfully wrote genesis state"
+- It should say "Successfully wrote genesis state (on the last line)"
 - The genesis block hash, shown above as `XXXXXX..XXXXXX`, should exactly match what is listed on the Canvas landing page; it will have an ellipsis (the "..") in the middle of it

 **Step 4:** Copy the `geth-config-???.toml` file, in Canvas' Files, onto your computer (it will have a semester/year suffix to it); save it as `geth-config.toml`.
 You can copy it anywhere, but we recommend putting it into the geth directory you created above.
-You need to change two values in that file:
+You need to change two values in that file (search for "CHANGE ME"):

 - The `UserIdent = "mst3k"` line should be changed to your UVA userid
 - The `DataDir = "/path/to/ethprivate"` line needs to change to the data directory you created above.
+- There is one other value, but that is modified in the next assignment

 Don't change anything else!
 In the next assignment you may need to change the `HTTPCors` value, but not in this assignment.

 **Step 5:** Start geth.
 Run the following command to start a geth node.
 You will use this exact same command for the entire semester, whenever you need to start a new geth node.

 ```
-geth --config geth-config.toml
+geth --config geth-config-???.toml
 ```

 You may have to add one more command-line parameter to that command, described at the end of part 3 (Geth).